European-Unified-ID/EUID-docs/docs/guides/mobile-plugin-ima-ios.md

 ---
-title: UID2 IMA Plugin for iOS
+title: EUID IMA Plugin for iOS
 description: A guide for publishers using IMA for ad requests on iOS apps.
 hide_table_of_contents: false
 sidebar_position: 15